srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 routing traffic between both ends.
 Therefore, we create a separate network namespace (netns) that the UE uses to create its TUN interface in.

+Note, the examples used here can be found in the following directory: ```./srsLTE/build/lib/```.
+With the UE, eNB and EPC then being called from their associated directory.

 Let's start with creating a new network namespace called "ue1" for the (first) UE:

 .. code::